-There’s never been a better time to visit Havana.
-There has been incredible growth in both the quantity and quality of Havana hotels over the past decade or so, meaning that travelers are spoiled for choice when it comes to choosing where to stay in Havana.
+Good news: in the past decade, there has been incredible growth in both the quantity and quality of Havana hotels, meaning that travelers are spoiled for choice when it comes to choosing where to stay in Havana.
 From gleaming, modern “city resorts” with all the amenities to tiny boutique hotels in restored, historic mansions, there is just so much to choose from.

 Our updated local guide to the best hotels in Havana includes all the best places to stay in Havana.
 We’ve chosen from among the newest modern Havana hotels you haven’t heard of yet and the most storied and historic properties – whichever hotel you choose, you’re in for a memorable trip to Havana!